 Visit the Lakeshore Road Reconstruction and Streetscape Project for more information.

 The two-way traffic conversion is currently in the detailed design phase.
-With the exception of Navy Street (completed in 2017), the two-way conversion will be completed sometime 2018.
+With the exception of Navy Street (completed in 2017), the two-way conversion will be completed by mid-October, 2018.

 Visit the Downtown Oakville two-way traffic conversion project page.